Z-knotted triangulations of surfaces: Examples

 \subsection{$Z$-monodromy in bipyramids}

-Consider the graph of the $n$-gonal bipyramid $BP_n$, $n\ge 3$ containing an $n$-gone whose vertices are denoted by $1,\dots,n$ and connected with two disjoint vertices $a, b$.
+Consider the $n$-gonal bipyramid $BP_n$, $n\ge 3$ containing an $n$-gone whose vertices are denoted by $1,\dots,n$ and connected with two disjoint vertices $a, b$ (see Fig.8 for $n=3$).
 We describe the $z$-monodromy $M_{F}$ for the face $F$ containing the vertices $a,1,2$.
 For other faces the $z$-monodromy is the same by the symmetry.

 \begin{exmp}[$z$-monodromy of type (M3)] \rm{ Suppose that $n=2k+1$ and $k$ is odd.
 If $k=1$, then one of the zigzags is

 For $k\ge 3$ this zigzag is